-- International and full-time, on-campus students should plan to attend the full two-day schedule of informational sessions – and don’t miss those mandatory sessions!
+- International and full-time, on-campus students should plan to attend the full two-day schedule of informational sessions – and note the mandatory sessions.

-Students may add or drop classes (with 100% refund) up until the published Add/Drop Deadline (two weeks after the semester begins).
+Students may add or drop classes (with 100% refund) anytime before the published Add/Drop Deadline (two weeks after the semester begins).
 View the Academic Calendar.
-After that date, students may withdraw from a course (with no refund) up until the 10th week in the semester.
+After that date, you may withdraw from a course (with no refund) anytime before the 10th week in the semester.
 Students should consult with their academic adviser before making schedule changes or withdrawing from a course.

 Undergraduate Program of Study

-Undergraduate students may monitor their own academic progress using the DegreeWorks system, accessible through the ‘Academics’ tab within myIIT.
+Undergraduate students may monitor your own academic progress using the DegreeWorks system, accessible through the ‘Academics’ tab within myIIT.
 This system is useful, but does not take the place of an official academic audit or academic advising.
-All undergraduate students must consult with an adviser regarding course choices each semester in order to obtain the Alternate PIN required for registration.
+All undergraduate students must consult with an adviser regarding course choices each semester to obtain the Alternate PIN required for registration.